JoanRecorda/portfoliorecorda/toBePublic/README.md

 Write down the general informations of your project.
 It is worth to always put a project status in the Readme file.
 This is where you can add it.
 ### Screenshot

-I followed next video tutorials
+I have followed next video tutorials:

 How to build a Portfolio Project with Nodejs https://www.youtube.com/watch?v=kzY7XPX1DMs&ab_channel=TelmoSampaio